 My First Marriage

 After my dad passed away, he left me by stealing my visa while we were on our first holiday to Pakistan.
 I was suddenly thrown out of my own home and even the country I called home.
 He played this dirty trick as he knew he could easily get away with it as Pakistan doesn’t have strong laws.
 When someone doesn’t fear Allah or doesn’t believe in Him to start with, sky is the limit.
 That’s when I realized what had been going on.
 It was all a plan where I had been his ATM Machine.
-Now that I had got him everything, he didn’t want me to return.
+Now that I had got him everything, he didn’t want me to return unless it was on his conditions.

 How it ended